XistGG/Perforce-Setup/README.md

 # Perforce Setup

-This repository contains sample files to help you set up your own P4 server.
+This repository contains sample files to help you set up your own P4 server for an Unreal Engine project.

 `typemap.txt` should be used like `cat typemap.txt | p4 typemap -i`
 **before** you try to add any files to P4.